16 July 2021

 “We put out the call for solutions to help restore species and landscapes, build their resilience and adapt to a changing climate.
 And the ideas flooded in,” said Dermot.

 In fact, there were so many great ideas, WWF-Australia increased the funding by a third.
-So instead of the $1 million pledged, we will now provide $1.32 million to 9 exciting projects.
+So instead of the $1 million pledged, we will now provide $1.32 million to nine exciting projects.
 Dermot explained that this would “help proponents to develop a proof-of-concept – or, in some cases, run a pilot or scale-up their project.”

 Some of the proof-of-concepts so far have shown enormous promise.
 One exciting example is the Bluetooth ear tag for koalas developed by koala ecologist Dr Romane Cristescu and her innovative team at the University of the Sunshine Coast.
 The tag is powered by a tiny solar panel, which ensures that batteries will never need replacing and should last for the lifetime of the koala.
 This is vital technology for locating koalas in a time of crisis.